Environmental Compliance

 ST

 Stormwater management is one of the most important operational and regulatory issues for the recycling industry because recycling operations are typically outdoors and exposed to precipitation that may flow off-site.
 Stormwater permits typically affect every aspect of facility operations.
-ISRI has been an advocate for the industry during the development and renewal of state general permits and the Federal Multi-Sector General Permit (MSGP) and has developed and provided information to members on stormwater management and compliance.
+ReMA has been an advocate for the industry during the development and renewal of state general permits and the Federal Multi-Sector General Permit (MSGP) and has developed and provided information to members on stormwater management and compliance.
 In most cases, members apply for coverage to discharge stormwater under their state general permit; however, members in DC, ID, MA, NH, NM, and US territories apply for coverage under the Federal MSGP.
 Most state general permits resemble to varying degrees (some almost exactly) the Federal MSGP, but there still is significant variation in requirements across state general permits.
-For this reason, members should consult ISRI’s list of state stormwater general permits (below) to find their applicable general permit (state or Federal) and associated information.
-For assistance with stormwater management as required by their permit, members have access to stormwater information, tools, and guidance developed by ISRI for its members.
+For this reason, members should consult ReMA’s list of state stormwater general permits (below) to find their applicable general permit (state or Federal) and associated information.
+For assistance with stormwater management as required by their permit, members have access to stormwater information, tools, and guidance developed by ReMA for its members.

 State General Permits